asouleiman05/BrillioAccelerarator/content/configuration/verification/index.en.md

 ## Step 1: Log into Aplon Hub

 - Open [Aplon Hub Dashboard](https://aplonhub-brillio.pc14.eu).
-- Use your credentials provided during onboarding to sign in.
+- Use your credentials provided during onboarding to sign in *(Credentials will be provided by AWS or Brillio team during the workshop).*

 ## Step 2: Navigate to Outgoing Transaction Monitoring